-An annual Chinese tradition for the spirits of the afterlife, the Hungry Ghost Month has many dos and don’ts.
-We learnt the hard way...
+An annual Chinese tradition for spirits of the afterlife, the Hungry Ghost Festival is full of dos and don’ts.
+We learned the hard way...

-You can’t say you’re surprised that we’re quite the superstitious lot.
-From lucky numbers and urban legends to sticking to a few rules for Chinese New Year, we love indulging in the unexplained.
-And if you’re superstitious, you’ll also know that around this time of year (11 August to 9 September in 2018, to be exact), ghosts are said to revisit the land of the living.
-It’s a custom of Chinese culture that’s traditionally honoured every seventh month of the Lunar Calendar, and it’s one of the most revered events of the year.
+Confession time: We’re quite the superstitious lot.
+From lucky numbers and urban legends to sticking to the rules for Chinese New Year, we love indulging in the unexplained.
+And if you’re superstitious, you’ll know that around this time of year (19 August to 16 September 2020, to be exact), ghosts are said to revisit the land of the living for Hungry Ghost Festival.
+Particularly on 2 September, when Ghost Day hits.

 Don’t be alarmed by friendly fires

 Unless it’s a building on fire (that’s not made of paper), it’s often someone burning offerings for their ancestors.
 These offerings usually take the form of paper money and things like houses, cars, technology and even clothes in the form of paper.
-You’ll see plenty of ash fluttering about during this period and the smell of things burning.
-Also, if you chance upon a small fire or incense burning by the roadside during Hungry Ghost Month, accompanied by seemingly discarded food and drinks, leave it alone!
+You’ll see plenty of ash fluttering about and come across burning smells during this period.
+Also, if you chance upon a small fire or incense burning by the road during Hungry Ghost Month, accompanied by seemingly discarded food and drinks, leave it alone!
 That’s someone’s (or something’s) dinner.

 Don’t make any major changes to your home